 8. Conclusion

 As seen in this blog, a feature-driven development model works best when the company is large and has to tackle complex and large processes.
 Unlike other agile methodologies, FDD is an approach that is designed to grow the client’s organization and create projects in a way that offers long-term benefits.
-Besides this, it enables the developers to create new features and focus on them to help to address customer requirements.
+Besides this, it enables the developers to create new features and focus on them to help address customer requirements.

 profile-image